huxinche/Assignment1/Airline Ticket.md

 Passenger jessi\
 Order anorder\
 Ticket aticket\
-//Flight is determined in runtime.
+//Flight is determined in runtime.//

-Process of buying a ticket:
+### Process of buying a ticket:

 jessi.login(loginCredentials)\